Culzean Castle: A Home on the Cliffs of Scotland

 0:00

-Perched on the Ayrshire cliffs in Southwest Scotland, Culzean Castle represents one of Scotland’s finest examples of Georgian architecture, a prevalent architectural style from the 1800s.
+Perched on the Ayrshire cliffs in southwestern Scotland, Culzean Castle represents one of Scotland’s finest examples of Georgian architecture, a prevalent architectural style from the 1800s.
 Georgian architecture featured classical but restrained interior ornamentation, and evenly cut exterior stonework, known as ashlar.

 Adam redesigned the original structure in a style characterized by symmetry and harmonious proportions, most noticeable in the castle’s façade, which features a balanced arrangement of windows and doors.
-Adam also incorporated classical motifs into his design, such as columns, pilasters, and decorative moldings.
+Adam also incorporated classical motifs such as columns, pilasters, and decorative moldings into his design.

-The façade of Culzean Castle's façade is a great example of Georgian architecture with of its stone exterior and carefully considered proportions.
-Windows are arranged in a grid-like pattern typical of Georgian architecture.
+Culzean Castle's façade, with its stone exterior and carefully considered proportions, is a great example of Georgian architecture.
+Windows are arranged in a grid-like pattern typical of that period.
 The classical elements of symmetry and proportion contribute to a grand appearance, in line with the aesthetic goals of neoclassical architecture during the Georgian period. (<a href="https://www.shutterstock.com/g/Ecos">Ecos</a>/<a href="https://www.shutterstock.com/image-photo/culzean-castle-on-ayrshire-coast-scotland-1424309831">Shutterstock</a>)

 The castle still features elements from the 1500s, including its robust defensive walls and battlements, which allowed defenders to observe and repel attackers.
-These reflect the castle’s original purpose as a fortification and its strategic position, acting as a barrier from potential assaults from the sea.
+These reflect the castle’s original purpose as a fortification and its strategic position, acting as a barrier against potential assaults from the sea.
 These elements are also characteristic of medieval military architecture, providing protection and strategic advantage. (<a href="https://commons.wikimedia.org/w/index.php?title=User:Julien.scavini&action=edit&redlink=1">Julien.scavini</a>/<a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">CC BY-SA 4.0</a>)

-Adam designed the oval staircase that was constructed six years after the castle’s completion.
-As there was no room for a normal circular spiral staircase after the addition of the drum tower, Adam designed an oval staircase using Doric, Ionic, and Corinthian columns.
-He modified the usual classical order and placed slim Ionic columns over larger Corinthian columns, furthering the illusion of soaring height.
-The staircase leads to the circular saloon and the upper floor Eisenhower apartment, a Scottish tribute to President Eisenhower’s role during World War II. (<a href="https://www.shutterstock.com/g/ionmes">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/fantastic-curved-staircase-inside-culzean-castle-2268069467">Shutterstock</a>)
+Adam designed the oval staircase, which was constructed six years after the castle’s completion.
+As there was no room for a normal circular spiral staircase after the addition of the drum tower, he designed an oval staircase using Doric, Ionic, and Corinthian columns.
+Adam modified the usual classical order and placed slim Ionic columns over larger Corinthian columns, furthering the illusion of soaring height.
+The staircase leads to the circular saloon and the upper-floor Eisenhower apartment, a Scottish tribute to President Dwight Eisenhower’s role during World War II. (<a href="https://www.shutterstock.com/g/ionmes">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/fantastic-curved-staircase-inside-culzean-castle-2268069467">Shutterstock</a>)

 The circular saloon, also known as the round drawing room, features breathtaking views of the Ayrshire coast.
 Designed as an entertainment space for guests, the room features a decorative carpet, velvet chairs, fixed candelabras, and a gasolier, a chandelier lit with gas.
 The curved walls do not allow for long furniture. (<a href="https://www.shutterstock.com/g/ionmes" target="_blank" rel="nofollow noopener">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/ball-room-inside-culzean-castle-maybole-2121875633" target="_blank" rel="nofollow noopener">Shutterstock</a>)

 The circular saloon, also known as the round drawing room, features breathtaking views of the Ayrshire coast.
 Designed as an entertainment space for guests, the room features a decorative carpet, velvet chairs, fixed candelabras, and a gasolier, a chandelier lit with gas.
 The curved walls do not allow for long furniture.
-(Ion Mess/Shutterstock)
+Ion Mess/Shutterstock

-The saloon’s ceiling was designed to match the room’s carpet’s color scheme of blue, white, and red.
-Adam designed the ceiling himself using delicate plasterwork and watercolors and featuring Neoclassical elements such as the geometric frieze.
+The saloon’s ceiling was designed to match the carpet's color scheme of blue, white, and red.
+Adam designed the ceiling himself using delicate plasterwork and watercolors and featuring neoclassical elements such as the geometric frieze.
 Intricate decorative details take inspiration from Greek, Roman, and even Egyptian imagery. (<a href="https://www.shutterstock.com/g/ionmes">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/ball-room-ceiling-inside-culzean-castle-2095902949">Shutterstock</a>)

-Like other rooms in the castle, the dining room showcases Adam’s flair for combining classical motifs with grand interior spaces.
+The dining room showcases Adam’s flair for combining classical motifs with grand interior spaces.
 The room adheres to classical principles of symmetry and proportion, creating an elegant, harmonious space.
 This room features a decorative red carpet, a large wooden table with matching chairs, and a grand fireplace.
 The latter serves as a focal point and is framed by an ornate mantelpiece, contributing to the room’s aesthetic appeal.
-The walls are painted in a muted green typical of the Georgian period, and are further decorated with fine paneling, featuring pilasters and decorative Neoclassical molding. (<a href="https://www.shutterstock.com/g/ionmes" target="_blank" rel="nofollow noopener">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/antique-vintage-living-room-culzean-castle-2094610102">Shutterstock</a>)
+The walls are painted in a muted green typical of the Georgian period and are further decorated with fine paneling, featuring pilasters and decorative neoclassical molding. (<a href="https://www.shutterstock.com/g/ionmes" target="_blank" rel="nofollow noopener">Ion Mess</a>/<a href="https://www.shutterstock.com/image-photo/antique-vintage-living-room-culzean-castle-2094610102">Shutterstock</a>)

-Culzean Castle's rear façade is complemented by a parklike landscape highlighted by quatrefoil fountain with an angel or cupid figure in the center.
+Culzean Castle's rear façade is complemented by a parklike landscape highlighted by a quatrefoil fountain with an angel or cupid figure in the center.
 The balanced arrangement of windows and doors on a stone façade and medieval turrets contribute to Culzean Castle’s classical design. (<a href="https://commons.wikimedia.org/w/index.php?title=User:Julien.scavini&action=edit&redlink=1">Julien.scavini</a>/<a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>)

 Would you like to see other kinds of arts and culture articles?
 Please email us your story ideas or feedback at [email protected]